kshaffer/courses/mt4-assign.md

 ## Prep for January 26/27

 Consult the class writing schedule (link forthcoming).
 If you are due for a Twitter essay or a blog post, please follow the instructions on the [writing guide](mt4-writing.html) and submit your assignment using the submission forms linked there.
-Possible topics include "Gretchen am Spinnrade," the general nature of poetry, and basic ideas on the setting of poetry to music.
+Possible topics include "Gretchen am Spinnrade," the general nature of poetry, and basic ideas on the setting of poetry to music. ***Say as much as you can within the 140-character constraint.*** Use each character, word, hashtag strategically.
+There is no need for filler.
+On the contrary, the delete button will be your friend.

 Everyone, please read the following resources before class, and have them accessible (print, tablet, laptop, etc.) in class: